PaulWoitaschek/Voice/docs/faq.md

 # Why doesn't MAP support xyz Media Format?
 Material Audiobook Player uses the media formats supported by the Android platform.

-You can see the currently supported file extensions [here](https://github.com/PaulWoitaschek/MaterialAudiobookPlayer/blob/develop/audiobook/src/main/java/de/ph1b/audiobook/misc/FileRecognition.kt).
+You can see the currently supported media types [here](https://developer.android.com/guide/appendix/media-formats.html#core).
 If a file does not show up even though it should its most likely damaged or not supported by your version of Android at all.

 # Why isn't feature xyz in the app?